tayganr/purviewlab/modules/module15.md

     B ) db_owner
     C ) db_securityadmin

-3. Lineage information is extracted from the database:
+3. When is lineage information extracted from the database?

-    A ) When the intial scan is completed
+    A ) Lineage information is extracted when initial scan is completed
-    B ) After the initial lineage scan is configured, and after there is at least one execution of a stored procedure the scanner will detect the lineage on the next scan run
+    B ) Lineage information is extracted after the initial scan is configured, and after there is at least one execution of a stored procedure the scanner will detect the lineage on the next scan run
     C ) When the stored procedure executes, lineage information is pushed to Microsoft Purview

 4. Extra credit: Can lineage extraction occur from an ad-hoc SQL statement that moves data like the stored procedure?